signalogic/SigSRF_SDK/codecs_readme.md

 <a name="DSCodecEncode"></a>
 ## DSCodecEncode

-DSCodecEncode() encodes one or more frames using one or more encoder instance handles, and returns length of encoded bitstream frame(s) (in bytes).
+DSCodecEncode() encodes one or more frames using one or more encoder instance handles, returning amount of encoded bitstream frame(s) data (in bytes).

 ```c++
 int DSCodecEncode(HCODEC*          hCodec,           /* pointer to one or more codec instance handles, as specified by numChan */